Just ask yourself how many times you would have watched a wedding video of another person – once, twice, thrice?

-Recently I viewed alone, and with friends, two video clips posted on YouTube of a (Jaffna?)
-Tamil Hindu couple Dilip and Mohana, more than 10 times, with mixed apprehension.
+Of late, I watched two wedding video clips of a (Jaffna?)
+Tamil Hindu couple Dilip and Mohana, posted on YouTube, with mixed apprehension.

-So far the video clip of the entrance made by the groom has had 563,631 views and the video clip of the bride’s entrance has a record-breaking 1,536,902 views.
-Above all, a fan page was created on Facebook under the name “Dilip Kumar Mohana Rajan” that has scored 269 likes and 78 persons are talking about this wedding.
+So far, as of March 19, 2012, the video clip of the entrance made by the groom has had 563,631 views and the video clip of the bride’s entrance has a record-breaking 1,536,902 views.
+Above all, a fan page created on Facebook under the name “Dilip Kumar Mohana Rajan” has scored hundreds of likes and many are talking about this wedding.

 What is so unique about these clips?
 To answer this question you must see the clips.
-Click on the following links to view the videos
+Click on the following images to view the videos:

-In an interview given to OLI 96.8FM, Singapore, Mohana Rajan says that she being a Bharatha Natyam dancer wanted to make her wedding a memorable one and Dilip Kumar relented to her wish.
+In an interview given to OLI 96.8FM, Singapore, Mohana Rajan says that she is a Bharatha Natyam dancer and wanted to make her wedding a memorable one, and Dilip Kumar relented to her wish.

 Some praise the clips while those who uphold the sanctity of marriage and wish to follow religious traditions censure them.

-You might be intending to ask me what I think about this barmy incident.
+You might be intending to ask me what I think about this incident.

 Well, I am a Tamil and a Catholic and I believe in the sacrament and sanctity of marriage and wish to uphold the Tamil traditions.
 Not only Christians, but all religions agree and preach what I firmly believe.

-Gatherings of near and dear ones and receptions most certainly enhance the pleasure of the occasion and the joy of wedding.
-However, the Hindu marriage ceremony like the Judaic, Christian, and Islamic, is a an ennobling sacrament and it is advisable to perform the marriage rites in a serene atmosphere without much pomp and pageantry.
+Gatherings of near and dear ones, and reception parties – large or small, most certainly enhance the pleasures of the occasion and the joy of a wedding.
+However, the Hindu marriage ceremony like the Judaic, Christian, and Islamic, is an ennobling sacrament, and in my humble opinion, it is advisable to perform the marriage rites irrespective of religion in a serene atmosphere without much banal pomp and pageantry.

 - Kazakhstan couple weds in Vedic way (thehindu.com)